symphorien/nixseparatedebuginfod/README.md

 - Source fetching does not work when only the `dwarffs` can be used.
 - If a derivation patches a source file before compiling it, `nixseparatedebuginfod` will serve the unpatched source file straight from the `src` attribute of the derivation.
 - The `section` endpoint of the `debuginfod` protocol is not implemented.
 (If you know of some client that uses it, tell me).
+- Nix &gt;= 2.18 is required to fetch sources successfully in some situations (notably when the program was fetched from hydra long after it was built).

 ## Comparison to other ways to provide debug symbols
 - the `environment.enableDebugInfo = true;` NixOS option only provides debug symbols for software installed in `environment.systemPackages`, but not inner libraries.
 As a result you will get debug symbols for `qemu`, but not for the `glibc` it uses.
 It also downloads debug symbols even if you end up not using them, and `qemu` debug symbols take very long to download...